psalaets/ghost-body/README.md

 ### populated

 Fired when a body enters a ghost body that was empty.
+Fired before coinciding bodyEntered event.

 ```js
 ghost.on('populated', function(event) {